algenty/grafana-flowcharting/README.md

 ## 1.0 Pull request
   - Link on shape/text
+  - Import Libs shapes from draw.io or custom libs.
   - Inverse stroke color for connector/edge to see it according theme.
   - Export SVG options.
   - Tooltips on error.